List of Mahdi claimants: Muḥammad bin abd Allah al-Qahtani

-Muhammad bin abd Allah al-Qahtani (28 September 1935 – 9 January 1980), was proclaimed Mahdi by his brother-in-law, Juhayman al-Otaibi, who led over 200 militants to seize the Grand Mosque in Mecca on 20 November 1979.
+Muhammad bin abd Allah al-Qahtani (1935–1979) was proclaimed Mahdi by his brother-in-law, Juhayman al-Otaibi, who led over 200 militants to seize the Grand Mosque in Mecca on 20 November 1979.
 The uprising was suppressed after a two-week siege in which at least 300 people were killed.

 Riaz Aḥmed Gohar Shahi

-Riaz Ahmed Gohar Shahi (born 25 November 1941) is the founder of the spiritual movements Messiah Foundation International (MFI) and Anjuman Serfaroshan-e-Islam.
-He is controversial for being declared the Mehdi, Messiah, and Kalki Avatar by the MFI.
+Riaz Ahmed Gohar Shahi (born 1941) is the founder of the spiritual movements Messiah Foundation International (MFI) and Anjuman Serfaroshan-e-Islam.
+He is controversial for being declared the Mahdi, Messiah, and Kalki Avatar by the MFI.
+Shahi's supporters claim that his face became prominent on the Moon, Sun, nebula star and the Black Stone in Mecca.
+Shahi disappeared from public view in 2001.
+There have been claims that he died in that year or in 2003, but these are unconfirmed.

-Shahi's supporters claim that his face became prominent on the Moon, Sun, nebula star and the Black Stone in Mecca, and that these appearances were signs from God that Gohar Shahi was the awaited Imam Mehdi, Messiah, and Kalki Avatar in 1985.
-Shahi has also supported this claim, saying that God had revealed the images of Shahi on the Moon and various locations, for which Shahi himself was not responsible, and if questions should be raised, they should be raised with God.

-Messiah Foundation International claims the alleged images to be signs from God, pointing to Shahi being the awaited Mehdi, and quote religious texts.
-His whereabouts are unknown: a Pakistani news agency says he died in 2003 and some say he is serving a lifetime prison in Pakistan, while others say he is in the United Kingdom.

 Ariffin Moḥamed

-Ariffin Mohammed (born 1943), also known as "Ayah Pin", the leader and founder of the banned Sky Kingdom, he was born in 1943 in Beris, Kampung Besar Bachok, Kelantan.
+Ariffin Mohammed (born 1943), also known as "Ayah Pin", the leader and founder of the banned Sky Kingdom, he was born in 1943 in Beris, Kampung Besar Bachok in Kelantan, Malaysia.
 In 1975 a spiritual group was formed in Bagan Lebai Tahir, Butterworth, Penang.
 He claimed to be the incarnation of Jesus, as well as Muhammad, Shiva, and Buddha.
 Devotees of Sky Kingdom believe that one day, Ayah Pin will return as the Mahdi.
-His followers consider him the king of the sky, and the supreme object of devotion for all religions.

-Shukri Mustafa

-Shukri Mustafa was the leader of Takfir wal-Hijra, also known as Jama'at al-Muslimin, who was executed in 1978.

-Mouhammadou Limamou leye
+Mouhammadou Limamou Laye

-The Layene (also spelled Layène, Layenne, or Layeen) is a religious brotherhood of Sufi Muslims based in Senegal and founded in 1884 by Seydina Limamou Laye (1844-1909), who was born Libasse Thiaw.
-It is notable for its belief that their founder was the Mahdi (the reincarnation of Muhammad), and that his son, Seydina Issa Rouhou Laye, was the reincarnation of Jesus.
+Mouhammadou Limamou Laye (1843–1909) was the founder of the Layene Sufi order, based in Senegal.
+After the death of his mother he declared himself to be the Mahdi on May 24, 1884.
+This caused controversy with the French and many orthodox Muslims.
+His message emphasised cleanliness, prayer, alms, and social justice.